Medical Device Sales Manager

 UK FIELD BASED

 Our global client, who manufacture medical devices are looking for a Medical Device Sales Manager to join their team.
-You will be responsible for managing a small team of Territory Managers to achieve sales and profit targets, including recruitment, training, development and performance management of the team.
-The role requires 3 days on the road each week.
+You will be responsible for managing a small team of Account Managers to maintain, grow and develop the portfolio.
+The expectation is that you’ll be out on the road, supporting your team 3 days per week (across the UK).

 BENEFITS